dmaksimov/docs/getting-started/troubleshooting.md

 The application is a single-page webapp, meaning that all routing is done client side.
 By default, the app tries using pretty URLs for it's pages.
 If your webserver doesn't route all requests to `/index.html` correctly, there's no page to return and you'll end up with a 404.
 To fix this, you can either update your servers routing setup _or_ switch the app's [`routerMode` to `hash`](./config-file.md).

+### My MAMP installation returns 403s for everything

+MAMP has a known issue where it strips out the `Authorization` header which Directus uses to provide the API with the user token.
+To fix this, change MAMP's PHP setting from CGI to Module mode.

 ## Buildchain Issues

 If for some reason the buildchain is acting up, or you're not seeing the changes you've made reflected in the browser, please try the following things: